ht-diva/harmonization_pipeline/README.md

         - with pre- (`pre_filtering_and_harmonization: True`) or post- (`harmonization_and_post_filtering: True`) filtering option
         - with destination optiopn (`delivery: True`)
     * adapt the **output paths** (the output is written to the path defined by the `workspace_path`; if `delivery: True` the output is copied to `dest_path`)
-    * adapt the path to the SNIPD list used to filter your data `snpid2filter` (used only with pre- or post-filtering)
+    * adapt the path to the SNPIDs used to filter your data `snpid2filter` (used only with pre- or post-filtering)
+    * adapt the column name of the SNPIDs used to filter your data `filter_snpid_col` (check file at `snpid2filter`; used only with pre- or post-filtering)
     * adapt the input SNPID column name `input_snpid_col` (check files in `sumstats_path`; used only with pre-filtering)
     * adapt the **input_format** of `harmonize_sumstats` and `snp_mapping` based on your input data (listed in `sumstats_path`; see below for a list of possible input formats)
 * in [config/config_*.yaml](config), adapt the filename transformation with `filename_mask` to extract the seqid with "." separator.
 Examples: